bschirmer/dotnet-core-react-test/README.md

 2. Because of the above, I realised my unit tests could do with some improving.
 For instace, they could use a mock class with mock data which would tie in nicely with the real repositories.
 3. Data structure is stored in memory.
 For a real app, this would obviously be a database.
 Furthermore, the data layer would be the only layer that interacts with the database.
 4. I would add proper error handling and proper API requests/responses, this would also improve the swagger.
+5. I would change the routes in the front end to be relitive insteal of absoulte.

 ### Technology notes
 This is my first time using docker and I have only used react a handful of times.
 I was unsure of what was required in the Dockerfile, but this was my best attempt for my first time